rubymonsters/ruby-for-beginners/00_preface.md

 to meet with others, have some coffee and cake, and hang out, reading some more in this book, or doing a few exercises together.

-Read the book from beginning to end, and doing exercises as you like.
-If you'd like to jump right in, you can also skip over the introductional chapters, jump to the chapter "Your tools", and read the introductional chapters later.
-If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip the chapter "Your tools", too.
+Read the book from beginning to end, and do exercises as you like.
+If you'd rather like to jump right in, you can also skip over the introductional chapters, jump to the chapter "Your tools", and read the introductional chapters later.
+If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over the chapter "Your tools", too.

-Take notes about whatever questions come up during the week, about things that you don't understand, and everything else worth mentioning (like, epiphanies that you have, or things that you found interesting).
+Take notes about whatever questions come up during the week, things that you don't understand, and everything else worth mentioning (like, epiphanies that you have, or things that you found interesting).
 Bring your notes to the study group so we can talk about them in the group.

 Please help us improve this book for others: Whenever you find something unclear or missing then please tell us.
 You can tell us during the study group,